geopm/geopm/tutorial/agent/README.md

 An example run script is provided in agent_tutorial.sh.
 It uses the geopmbench application.
-Before running, build and install GEOPM and make sure that both plugins are built using the tutorial_build_*.sh script in each folder.
+Before running, build and install GEOPM and make sure that both plugins are built using the "tutorial_build_*.sh" script in each folder.
 During the run, the idle percent will be printed to either standard out or standard error, depending on whether it falls within the bounds set in example_policy.json.
 The run script